Does Florida require paid family or sick leave in 2026?

 The bad news is the absence of cover.
 Mia’s 30-person Miami startup competes for the same senior engineer as a 5,000-person West Coast employer with state PFL stacked on top of a 16-week paid parental package.
 The voluntary policy Mia writes carries the full retention weight.

-The pattern Teamed sees for clients hiring their first three to ten people in Florida is a short, clear voluntary leave policy that punches above the median.
+The pattern Teamed sees for clients hiring their first three to ten people in Florida, often starting with our Employer of Record service, is a short, clear voluntary leave policy that punches above the median.
 Eight weeks paid parental leave.
 Eight paid sick days a year.
 Three paid bereavement days.
 Full pay during jury duty regardless of the 10-employee threshold.

 Total cost runs roughly 1.5 to 2.5 percent of payroll across the workforce.
 That is the difference between a Miami, Tampa, or Orlando candidate accepting your offer and accepting one from a California-headquartered competitor.